oivie/full-stack-challenge-2/README.md

 # Wise Publishing Frontend Challenge 👨‍💻

-This challenge is meant to measure your capabilities as a **senior frontend developer** and assess your approach to solving complex frontend problems.
-We value clean architecture, attention to performance, and good user experience.
+This challenge is meant to measure your capabilities as a **junior frontend developer** and assess your approach to solving frontend problems.
+We value clean code, and good user experience.

 We appreciate adherence to **SOLID**, **KISS**, and **DRY** principles and encourage a focus on performance, **Core Web Vitals (CWV)**, and UI/UX skills.